-3 5 10 12 13 14 16 es 17 take no responsibility to any member of staff acting in their individual capacities, or to third parties.
-The Audit Commission issued a document entitled Statement of Responsibilities of Auditors and Audited Bodies summarising where the responsibilities of auditors
+This report is addressed to the Authority and has been prepared for the sole use of the Authority.
+We take no responsibility to any member of staff acting in their individual capacities, or to third parties.
+The Audit Commission issued a document entitled Statement of Responsibilities of Auditors and Audited Bodies summarising where the responsibilities of auditors begin and end and what is expected from audited bodies.
+We draw your attention to this document which is available on Public Sector Audit Appointment's website (www.psaa.co.uk).